MihaiValentin/lunr-languages/README.md

 require('./lunr.multi.js')(lunr);

 var idx = lunr(function () {
-    this.use(lunr.multiLanguage('en', 'ru'));
+  // the reason "en" does not appear above is that "en" is built in into lunr js this.use(lunr.multiLanguage('en', 'ru'));
   // then, the normal lunr index initialization
   // ...
 });
 ```